 Tech Art Club helps members learn more about one of the fastest growing fields in professional art production.
 The club also brings in industry veterans to talk to students about developments in the world of technical art.

 There are dozens of clubs open to all students spanning interests in gaming, science, art, culture, and more.
 Clubs are completely student-driven, which means they vary from year to year.
 If you don’t see a club you want to get involved in, why not organize one yourself?
 DigiPen provides student clubs with meeting spaces, promotional opportunities, and even funds to hold events or bring speakers to campus.

-Contact Student Affairs with any questions.
+Contact The Office of Student Engagement with any questions.